Coledunsby/TwitterClient/README.md

 [![Language](http://img.shields.io/badge/language-swift-orange.svg?style=flat
              )](https://developer.apple.com/swift/)

-The app is written in Swift 3 and requires a minimum deployment target of iOS 10.
+The app is written in Swift 3 and has a minimum deployment target of iOS 10.
 It has not been optimized for iPad.

 ## Setup
 [CocoaPods](http://cocoapods.org) is used as a dependency manager for the application.
 Before running the application make sure CocoaPods is installed on your machine.
 You can install/update CocoaPods by running the command `sudo gem install cocoapods` in Terminal.
 Once CocoaPods is installed navigate to the root directory of the project in Terminal and run `pod install`.